saraoe/natural-stories-dutch/paper/data/README.md

     - best_reading_language_named: (str) Name of the language the participant reads the best in
     - other_languages: (Dict[Dict[str or int]]) dictionary with other languages the participant speaks (keys) and when they learned and whether they speak in fluently or not (values)

-## Epochs
+## Epochs and ERPs
-In the ``epochs`` folder, epochs created in the ``src/preprocessing.r`` are saved as RDS-files.
+In the ``epochs/`` folder, epochs created in the ``src/preprocessing.r`` are saved as RDS-files.
 Every files is epochs from a single participant, and the name is the participant number.

+In the ``erps/`` folder, erps created on ``src/summarize_eeg.r`` are saved as csv-files.
+Every files is erps from a single participant, and the name indicates the participant number.
+The file contains averaged EEG signal from all channels in three conditions (high, med, and low log-probability) for the two presentation rates (SPR and RSVP) separately.
+A value for all words and a value for only content words are calculated.
+See *Mean amplitude and ERPs* above for a more in depth explanation.